johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### percentiles
 <pre class="pre-non-highlight-non-pair">
 percentiles  (class=stats #args=2,3) Returns the given percentiles of values in an array or map.
-Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
+Returns empty string AKA void for empty array/map; returns error for non-array/non-map types.
 See examples for information on the three option flags.
 Examples:

 Defaults are to not interpolate linearly, to produce a map keyed by percentile name, and to sort